rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231217_New York Times Podcasts.md

 *  Two-thirds of people with obesity report experiencing bias from doctors.
 *  In extreme cases, this can result in devastating consequences,
 *  including missed or delayed diagnoses, even death.
-*  The healthcare system may blame parents for their children's weight and
+*  The health care system may blame parents for their children's weight
-*  accuse them of overfeeding or not providing enough healthful food.
+*  and accuse them of overfeeding or not providing enough healthful food.
 *  A few states have even moved children with severe obesity into foster care.
 *  The pushback against conceiving weight as a medical problem
 *  has brought intense scrutiny to the act of measuring obesity.
-*  The backlash against BMI, calculated as weight in kilograms
+*  The backlash against BMI, calculated as weight in kilograms divided by height in meters squared,
-*  divided by height in meters squared, has been especially forceful.
+*  has been especially forceful.
-*  BMI doesn't take into account whether the weight comes from muscle or
+*  BMI doesn't take into account whether the weight comes from muscle or fat
-*  fat or where in the body it's distributed.
+*  or where in the body it's distributed.
-*  In June, the AMA began to move away from the measurement when it acknowledged
+*  In June, the AMA began to move away from the measurement
-*  that BMI cutoffs are based primarily on data collected from previous
+*  when it acknowledged that BMI cutoffs are based primarily on data
-*  generations of non-Hispanic white populations and
+*  collected from previous generations of non-Hispanic white populations
-*  does not consider a person's gender or ethnicity.
+*  and does not consider a person's gender or ethnicity.
-*  For now, the AAP still endorses BMI, in part because alternative
+*  For now, the AAP still endorses BMI,
-*  measurements can't readily be performed in most pediatricians' offices.
+*  in part because alternative measurements can't readily be performed in most pediatricians' offices.
-*  Diagnosing people whose BMIs exceed a certain level with obesity,
+*  Diagnosing people whose BMIs exceed a certain level with obesity, a disease,
-*  a disease, can increase weight stigma outside medical settings as well.
+*  can increase weight stigma outside medical settings as well.
-*  Our entire concept of fat is bad is so rooted in anti-blackness,
+*  Our entire concept of fat is bad is so rooted in anti-blackness, white supremacy,
-*  white supremacy, Soul Smith writes.
-*  When we strive for thinness,
+*  Soul Smith writes, when we strive for thinness,
 *  we're reinforcing every other form of stigma at the same time.
-*  People in larger bodies may be perceived as lazy, stupid, or sloppy,
+*  People in larger bodies may be perceived as lazy, stupid, or sloppy
 *  and are constantly vulnerable to insults, slights, and jokes.
 *  Stigma can also be surprisingly insidious.
-*  If parents say fruits and veggies are awesome because it helps us lose weight,
+*  If parents say, fruits and veggies are awesome because it helps us lose weight,
-*  the weight stigma starts to creep in, says a Janet Tomiyama,
-*  a psychology professor at UCLA.
+*  the weight stigma starts to creep in, says a Janet Tomiyama, a psychology professor at UCLA.
-*  Experiencing stigma or discrimination because of body size can worsen or
+*  Experiencing stigma or discrimination because of body size
-*  even cause health problems.
+*  can worsen or even cause health problems.
-*  When it comes to individuals, it's undeniable that people with obesity can
+*  When it comes to individuals, it's undeniable that people with obesity can be metabolically healthy,
-*  be metabolically healthy, just as normal weight individuals can be unhealthy.
+*  just as normal weight individuals can be unhealthy.
 *  Some studies have even shown that normal weight individuals
 *  may not live as long as those with higher BMIs.
-*  Findings like these, along with a greater awareness of the drawbacks that
+*  Findings like these, along with a greater awareness of the drawbacks
-*  can accompany the medicalizing of obesity, have fueled popular body positivity
+*  that can accompany the medicalizing of obesity,
-*  movements like Health at Every Size, which seek to disentangle weight from health.
+*  have fueled popular body positivity movements like Health at Every Size,
+*  which seek to disentangle weight from health.
-*  But despite the risks that can accompany obesity treatments, and
+*  But despite the risks that can accompany obesity treatments,
-*  despite the fact that the data doesn't always present a clear picture,
+*  and despite the fact that the data doesn't always present a clear picture,
 *  the prevailing attitude within the medical establishment is that, on balance,
 *  the potential negative consequences of obesity are too evident to ignore.
-*  When Andrew Stokes, a demographer and
-*  public health professor at Boston University, used people's weight histories,
+*  When Andrew Stokes, a demographer and public health professor at Boston University,
-*  and adequately accounted for important factors like smoking and illnesses,
+*  used people's weight histories and adequately accounted for important factors like smoking and illnesses,
 *  he found that obesity was associated with significantly shorter lifespans.
 *  Studies can't prophesy what will happen to any one person, he says,
 *  but this is about probabilities and relative risks.
 *  He adds that obesity is a cumulative process.
-*  Children with obesity may not be dying of heart attacks, but the Bogaluca Heart Study,
+*  Children with obesity may not be dying of heart attacks,
-*  one of the longest running epidemiological studies, it recruited children in the 1970s
+*  but the Bogaluca Heart Study, one of the longest-running epidemiological studies,
-*  and followed them through middle age, has nonetheless found that childhood obesity
+*  it recruited children in the 1970s and followed them through middle age,
-*  is already associated with cardiovascular and
+*  has nonetheless found that childhood obesity is already associated with cardiovascular
-*  kidney changes that then developed into diseases in adulthood.
+*  and kidney changes that then developed into diseases in adulthood.
 *  These findings have been confirmed by autopsies of youth who died in accidents.
-*  During the pandemic, obesity was the most common medical condition
-*  associated with deaths of people under 21.
+*  During the pandemic, obesity was the most common medical condition associated with deaths of people under 21.
-*  Lila Monahan, a primary care pediatrician who uses BMI as a screening tool to help
+*  Lila Monahan, a primary care pediatrician who uses BMI as a screening tool to help prevent diseases,
-*  prevent diseases, asks why you would wait until someone started developing abnormalities.
+*  asks why you would wait until someone started developing abnormalities.
-*  She says that's like saying someone has high blood pressure, but
+*  She says that's like saying someone has high blood pressure,
-*  they're not having heart attacks, so why are we even measuring their blood pressure?
+*  but they're not having heart attacks, so why are we even measuring their blood pressure?
-*  Though the AAP guidelines include advice on how to minimize weight bias and
+*  Though the AAP guidelines include advice on how to minimize weight bias and avoid stigmatizing patients,
-*  avoid stigmatizing patients, and even though they recommend screening children
+*  and even though they recommend screening children with obesity for eating disorders
-*  with obesity for eating disorders, and were even vetted by eating disorder experts,
+*  and were even vetted by eating disorder experts, Hample told me,
-*  Campbell told me, such safeguards may not be enough.
+*  such safeguards may not be enough.
-*  The potential harm that the CEDAW letter warns about became a reality
+*  The potential harm that the CEDAW letter warns about became a reality a few years ago
-*  a few years ago for a fifth grader whose middle name is Esther.
+*  for a fifth grader whose middle name is Esther.
 *  Her school in New Jersey sent home a letter to be signed,
 *  a BMI report card that said her BMI was greater than the 95th percentile for her age.
 *  The signature that was required was not her parents, but her doctors.
-*  The pediatrician told her mother, Lynn, also a middle name,
-*  that the weight gain was not a big deal, and
+*  The pediatrician told her mother, Lynn, also a middle name, that the weight gain was not a big deal
-*  mentioned an academic medical center's program that you guys may want to look into.
+*  and mentioned an academic medical center's program that you guys may want to look into.
-*  The first session taught Esther to assign traffic lights to foods,
-*  vegetables green, candy red.
+*  The first session taught Esther to assign traffic lights to foods, vegetables green, candy red.
-*  They weren't like, you're too heavy, Lynn says.
+*  They weren't like, oh, you're too heavy, Lynn says.
-*  It was more like, this is a way to be healthier and change your lifestyle,
+*  It was more like, this is a way to be healthier and change your lifestyle
 *  so you can keep this as part of your routine for the rest of your life.
-*  Esther seemed uncomfortable though, and cried in the car afterward.
+*  Esther seemed uncomfortable, though, and cried in the car afterward.
 *  The whole family can do better to eat healthy, Lynn reassured her.
-*  Esther refused to go back, but that summer,
+*  Esther refused to go back.
-*  she told her parents she was trying to be healthier.
+*  But that summer, she told her parents she was trying to be healthier.
 *  She started eating less and walking to school.
 *  Then her weight began to drop.
 *  The following spring, Esther was diagnosed with anorexia.
-*  Overall, she needed four hospitalizations and
+*  Overall, she needed four hospitalizations and five months in a residential treatment facility
-*  five months in a residential treatment facility across the country during
+*  across the country during the pandemic.
-*  the pandemic.
-*  There, she kicked so hard to resist a feeding tube that she nearly broke
+*  There, she kicked so hard to resist a feeding tube that she nearly broke Lynn's ribs.
-*  Lynn's ribs.
 *  Later, Esther's heart rate plunged dangerously.
 *  We almost lost her, Lynn says, her voice cracking.
 *  Esther is better now, but her family remains unsettled.
-*  The pandemic's social isolation was central to her daughter's eating disorder,
+*  The pandemic's social isolation was central to her daughter's eating disorder, Lynn says.
-*  Lynn says, but the lifestyle program was probably the catalyst for it.
+*  But the lifestyle program was probably the catalyst for it.
-*  I'm feeling more confident in myself,
-*  like I'm no longer wanting to hide away in a jacket or hoodie,
+*  I'm feeling more confident in myself, like I'm no longer wanting to hide away in a jacket or hoodie,
 *  Alexandra told me in October.
 *  Four months after her surgery, she has lost more than 50 pounds and
-*  is thrilled to feel good wearing a dress for the first time in a long time for
+*  is thrilled to feel good wearing a dress for the first time in a long time for homecoming.
-*  homecoming.
 *  I'm so proud of her, Alexandra's mother says.
 *  She's doing so great.
-*  Alexandra's improved health means she has been able to stop taking her
+*  Alexandra's improved health means she has been able to stop taking her diabetes pills.
-*  diabetes pills.
 *  She will, like all patients who receive bariatric surgery,
-*  have to take vitamins for the rest of her life, in part because her altered
+*  have to take vitamins for the rest of her life,
-*  gastrointestinal tract does not absorb nutrients as well.
+*  in part because her altered gastrointestinal tract does not absorb nutrients as well.
 *  A decision she made at 16 will continue to affect her entire life.
-*  For someone like Fatima Cody Stanford, a specialist at Harvard who cares for
+*  For someone like Fatima Cody Stanford,
-*  both children and adults with obesity, that's a positive thing.
+*  a specialist at Harvard who cares for both children and adults with obesity,
+*  that's a positive thing.
-*  Redirecting Alexandra's health in this way is how clinicians
-*  should approach childhood obesity.
+*  Redirecting Alexandra's health in this way is how clinicians should approach childhood obesity.
-*  Stanford, who has been using many of the therapies in the AAP guidelines for
+*  Stanford, who has been using many of the therapies in the AAP guidelines for over a decade,
-*  over a decade, sometimes sees her pediatric patients or
+*  sometimes sees her pediatric patients, or their families,
-*  their families defer more aggressive treatment,
-*  then grow up into adults with obesity, which may pose even greater dangers
+*  defer more aggressive treatment, then grow up into adults with obesity,
-*  to their health and be harder to treat, a progression Stanford would like to
+*  which may pose even greater dangers to their health and be harder to treat,
-*  interrupt when people are still young.
+*  a progression Stanford would like to interrupt when people are still young.
-*  Many people still have this really strong intrinsic belief that if it's not diet and
+*  Many people still have this really strong intrinsic belief that if it's not diet and exercise,
-*  exercise, then you must have just failed as a human being,
-*  particularly in the pediatric population, she says.
+*  then you must have just failed as a human being, particularly in the pediatric population, she says.
-*  As increasingly more effective remedies become available to children like
+*  As increasingly more effective remedies become available to children like Alexandra,
-*  Alexandra, more of them might be set up to lead longer, healthier lives.
+*  more of them might be set up to lead longer, healthier lives,
-*  The reason the AAP put out such comprehensive and urgent guidelines.
+*  the reason the AAP put out such comprehensive and urgent guidelines.
 *  Yet they are also the same children that others fear will be deeply harmed the most
-*  by these very recommendations and in ways that they may not grasp at such a young age.
+*  by these very recommendations, and in ways that they may not grasp at such a young age.
-*  Alexandra still exercises most days, but
-*  it's tough to balance a routine with a demanding junior year.
+*  Alexandra still exercises most days, but it's tough to balance a routine with a demanding junior year,
-*  Two AP classes, SAT prep, competing for a summer language program in South Korea.
+*  two AP classes, SAT prep, competing for a summer language program in South Korea.
 *  After her operation, dining out with her family has become less enjoyable.
-*  She feels full so easily now.
-*  Even when meals taste delicious and she wants to eat more,
+*  She feels full so easily now, even when meals taste delicious and she wants to eat more,
-*  she can't because she is no longer hungry.
+*  she can't, because she is no longer hungry.
-*  Sugar also makes her feel nauseated, so
-*  she avoids sweets even though she really wants them sometimes.
+*  Sugar also makes her feel nauseated, so she avoids sweets, even though she really wants them sometimes.
-*  But Alexandra says she was so
+*  But, Alexandra says, she was so disheartened before the surgery,
-*  disheartened before the surgery, putting so much effort into losing weight and
-*  feeling like she was accomplishing nothing.
+*  putting so much effort into losing weight and feeling like she was accomplishing nothing.
 *  Now, she says, it's refreshing to see the hard work I'm putting in is finally showing results.
+*  you